The authorization to use the Trademark EuroCompliance and the ISO37001 certificate Issued by EuroCompliance

-- EuroCompliance may change these rules any time.
+- EuroCompliance may change these rules at any time.

-- If we do, an update will be sent to all the certified organisations.
+- If need be, an update will be sent to all the certified organisations.

 - EuroCompliance will implement any appropriate action among those provided in its procedures, such as taking corrective actions, removing certificate and publishing infringements.

-– In case of inadvertent improper use, the certified organisation is requested to provide corrective action without delay.
+- In case of unvoluntary improper use, the certified organisation is requested to provide corrective action without delay.

-- Improper use of the trademark is punishable by French law as provided for in articles L.716-1 and following of the French Code of Intellectual Property.
+- Improper use of the trademark is subject to criminal sanctions by French law as provided for in articles L.716-1 of the French Code of Intellectual Property.